Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-Woodrow Wilson, nicknamed the Schoolmaster of Politics, was a brilliant man with a quite extensive vocabulary.
+Woodrow Wilson, nicknamed the Schoolmaster of Politics, was a brilliant man with quite an extensive vocabulary.
 His claim to fame was as our twenty-eighth President, where he was elected in 1912 and stayed on for two terms.
-In his two terms, he accomplished much more than many of his predecessors and successors did, changing not only our country but our world, by being an influential force in joining the United Nations.
+In his two terms, he accomplished much more than many of his predecessors and successors did, changing our country and our world by being an influential force in joining the United Nations.
 Even before his Presidency, he was determined to keep our country out of the war.
-Though our country has far to go, to truly become peaceful, Woodrow Wilson paved the way.
+Though our country has far to go to become peaceful, Woodrow Wilson paved the way.

-He was born on December 28, 1856, in Staunton, Virginia, to Joseph Ruggles, who was a Presbyterian minister.
-His mother, Janet Woodrow, nicknamed Jessie, was the daughter of a Presbyterian minister, as well.
+He was born on December 28, 1856, in Staunton, Virginia, to Joseph Ruggles, a Presbyterian minister.
+His mother, Janet Woodrow, nicknamed Jessie, was also the daughter of a Presbyterian minister.
 He adored his mother and named his middle daughter after her.
-Woodrow, who was born Thomas Woodrow Wilson, was the third oldest with only one younger brother and two older sisters.
+Woodrow, born Thomas Woodrow Wilson, was the third oldest, with only one younger brother and two older sisters.
 For most of his life, his nickname was Tommy, but later on, in adulthood, he gave up the name Tommy for Woodrow.

-He grew up during the Civil War, and since the war closed most schools, he did not attend school until he was nine years old.
+He grew up during the Civil War, and since the war closed most schools, he did not attend school until he was nine.
 After school, he attended what we now call Princeton.
 At that time, it was still the College of New Jersey.
-He was very active in school and was on both the school newspaper as well as the debate club.
+He was very active in school and was on both the school newspaper and the debate club.

 He married Ellen Louise Axson.
 Unfortunately, she died while he was in office in 1914.
-While married to her, they had three daughters, Margaret, Jessie, and Eleanor.
-A year later, he met his second wife, Edith Bolling Galt, and married her while he was still in office.
+While married, they had three daughters, Margaret, Jessie, and Eleanor.
+A year later, he met his second wife, Edith Bolling Galt, and married her while still in office.